-Objective CIE 1.1 wastev or adequate public facilities including transportation, potable water, vater, reuse water, drainage, and recreation, in coordination with SID, e existing and future populations.
-Policy CIE 1.1.1 below Capital Improv achieve and maintain a 5-Year Schedule of Capital Improvements, set forth in Table 8.1, which will be reviewed and updated on an annual basis. improvements shall be included in the 5-Year Schedule of Capital rements based on the criteria below.
-Projects necessary to ensure the ement and maintenance of adopted level of service (LOS) standards e prioritized for funding based on the se following criteria: 2 The elimination of public health and safety hazards; The correction of capacity deficiencies in order to achieve the adopted level of serviceLOS standards; c) The need for capital improvements to accommodate new or approved projects or additional growth in order to achieve and maintain the adopted level of serviceLOS standards. d) The extent to which costs associated with the capital improvement can be funded from existing revenues; e) The extent to which the capital improvement will meet the Goals, Objectives and Policies of th eis Plan; f) The extent to which the capital improvement will generate revenues or otherwise produce positive benefits for the City; g) h) Financial feasibility; Consideration of the plans of local, county and state agencies i) providing public facilities; and The need for the renewal of and replacement of existing public facilities.
+Plan for adequate public facilities including transportation, potable water, wastewater, reuse water, drainage, and recreation, in coordination with SID, to serve existing and future populations.

+Adopt and maintain a 5-Year Schedule of Capital Improvements, set forth below in Table 8.1, which will be reviewed and updated on an annual basis.
+Capital improvements shall be included in the 5-Year Schedule of Capital Improvements based on the criteria below.
+Projects necessary to ensure the achievement and maintenance of adopted level of service (LOS) standards shall be prioritized for funding based on these following criteria.

+- a) The elimination of public health and safety hazards; - b) The correction of capacity deficiencies in order to achieve the adopted level of service LOS standards; - c) The need for capital improvements to accommodate new or approved projects or additional growth in order to achieve and maintain the adopted level of service LOS standards. - d) The extent to which costs associated with the capital improvement can be funded from existing revenues; - e) The extent to which the capital improvement will meet the Goals, Objectives and Policies of their Plan; - f) The extent to which the capital improvement will generate revenues or otherwise produce positive benefits for the City; - g) Financial feasibility; - h) Consideration of the plans of local, county and state agencies providing public facilities; and - i) The need for the renewal of and replacement of existing public facilities.